 This course covers infant and toddler development in the context of family life cycle issues and factors relating to the larger social environment.
 Physical, cognitive, social, personal and moral development are addressed, along with the resulting implications for creating optimal out-of-home care environments.
 Multicultural and multi-linguistic influences are considered throughout, and students become familiar with major child and family policy areas.
-The course focuses on general developmental trends and issues, and students bring in questions writing and understanding of assessments.
+The course focuses on general developmental trends and issues, and students bring in questions from their personal and professional lives.
+Students also learn reportwriting and understanding of assessments.